 However, a defendant may face additional charges if anyone is injured or harmed as a result of releasing a harmful noxious substance.

 A person commits criminal mischief in Colorado when he or she knowingly damages the real or personal property of one or more other persons.
 The penalties for a criminal mischief conviction depend on the value of property damaged.
-Criminal mischief of property valued at less than $1,000 is a felony, but if the property damage has a value of $1,000 or more, it is a felony.
+It can be a petty offense, misdemeanor, or a felony.

 In Colorado, you commit criminal trespass when you unlawfully enter or remain on someone else’s property.
 Trespass can be in the first, second or third degree, with penalties depending on the type of property involved, and the reason for entering or remaining on the property.

 Destroying, defacing, removing, or damaging any historical monuments, public property, private property, or caves is a criminal offense in Colorado.
-Defacing property is a class 2 misdemeanor, which carries the maximum penalties of up to 12 months in jail and a fine of up to $1,000.
+Defacing property is usually a class 2 misdemeanor, which carries the maximum penalties of 120 days in jail and/or $750 in fines.

 If you have been accused of the criminal use of a noxious substance, please contact the Denver criminal lawyers at Colorado Legal Defense Group.